* FREE SHIPPING ON ORDERS $20 OR MORE! *

 Soon, you had to have a mask on to go anywhere so I stayed home or at work a lot.

 While many non-essential businesses closed in the spring of 2020, our essential business stayed open.
 Our orders shot through the roof as people began to order our seeds to grow their own food, just like people used to do back in World War II when they would grow a victory garden for their own use as well as to help feed our military people.
 This was when sugar, nylon stockings and gasoline were rationed out to families using cards.
-It was a rough time back in the 1917s and 1940s.
+It was a rough time back in the 1917s and the 1940s.

 Where did the term "victory garden" come from?
 I touched on it above but here is more information.